Before the clinical course begins:

 What are the latest Center for Medicare and Medicaid Services (CMS) student supervision guidelines?

 To support you in your student supervision decisions, we have several links below to help answer your questions.
 For the APTA documents describing student supervision with Medicare Part B click here.
-If you would like to review the section of MDS 3.0 that applies to therapy students, please click here.

 What will the UK Division of Physical Therapy send me prior to the student’s rotation?